TN Arts Commission

 4. Represents the Commission at local, state, regional, and national meetings

-5. Acts creatively as part of the Arts Commission team to identify and implement strategies to cultivate the arts for the benefit of all Tennesseans and their communities.
+5. Acts creatively as part of the Commission team to identify and implement strategies to cultivate the arts for the benefit of all Tennesseans and their communities

-8. Generates public support for the arts and arts education
+8. Generates public support for Tennessee arts and culture

 9. Prepares records and reports

-Knowledge and ability to utilize office equipment and computer software including Microsoft Office and WordPress.
+• Knowledge and ability to utilize office equipment and computer software including Microsoft Office.